 A compact clump forming perennial with large dark green leathery leaves.
 Semi evergreen.
 Plant in semi - full shade in a moist free draining soil.
 The flowers can be used in floral arrangements.
 Hardy.
 20cm x 30cm

-Hydrangea Paniculata Limelight.
-Paniculata.
-Is a Hydrangea with large conical flower heads that bloom a full display during summer-autumn.
+Hydrangea Limelight is a Hydrangea with large conical flower heads that bloom a full display during summer-autumn.
 The flowers open to a fresh shade of chartreuse, then gradually turn cream and finally become an antique colour in late autumn.
 Hydrangea Limelight can handle more sun that the typical Hydrangea.
 A real star is any garden.